cyberphor/knowledge-base/azure/azure-app-service/README.md

-# Azure App Service
+# App ServiceS
-The Azure App Service is web app, REST API, and backend hosting service.
+Azure App Services is a web app, REST API, and backend hosting service.

 **App Service Plans (ASP)**
 An ASP defines what resources are needed to run an app.
 Every ASP defines the following: